 With Cisco Prime Infrastructure, you can now discover the wired and wireless network in just one discovery.
-When the discovery profile is saved, select the discovery profile and click the Run Now button as shown in the figure below.
+When the discovery profile is saved, select the discovery profile and click the Run Now button as shown in the figure on the left.
 The results will be displayed on the same page as the discovery settings.
 You can refresh the job and watch the status of the discovery in real time.

 Scheduling Ongoing Discovery

 In addition to running discovery in real time, you can schedule discovery to run when you want it.
 Select the discovery profile name and click Schedule instead of Run Now.
 You will get a modal pop-up that looks like the figure on the right.
 Scheduling is extremely flexible in Cisco Prime Infrastructure.
 You can run every x minutes to y years.